 If you have a child with a language delay or a communication difficulty, the desire to take action and help them right away is even greater.
 Seeking professional help is the most important first step but you also want to know what you can do to help your child learn.
 The more parents know about how speech and language develops, the easier it is for them to support a child’s speech, understanding, language and communication skills.

-- We will assess your child in a familiar environment either at your home or at their school whichever is more convenient.
+- I will assess your child in a familiar environment either at your home or at their school whichever is more convenient.

 - An initial appointment may last up to an hour usually but may take one or two sessions occasionally to get the necessary family background and developmental history and assess your child’s speech and language abilities.
 It may be a screening or reassessment and measurement of where the child is now if they have been seen previously.
 It may be a listening profile and laterality profile and parent/school questionnaire if your child is following the Johansen IAS programme with regular reassessments every couple of months.